Elon, North Carolina

 The second thing to note is that II Peter 3:8 does NOT say, “a day IS a thousand years”.
 It says that the days are LIKE a thousand years.
 It is a simile.
 It tells us how God views time.
 He views it differently than we do.
 A thousand years seems like a long time to us but seems like a very short time to God.
 It tells us what time from God’s perspective is like.
 It is not talking about how long the days of creation lasted.

-4) The Genesis account of creation is an orderly process.
+4) Creation is an orderly process

 Creation was methodical and orderly.
 The days of creation are divided into two parts.
 The first three days were days of FORMING.
 They gave form to the formless.
 Rivers were created.
 Oceans were created.
 Dry land was created.
 Outer space was created.
 The atmosphere was created.